Footprints in the Sand

 by- Mary Stevenson

 As much as I want to say everything about my traumatic brain injury is over and done with I cannot.
-Not a single day goes by that I have to, “why me?”
+Not a single day goes by that I have to wonder, “why me?”
 Should I look at this event as a blessing or curse?
-I know some might think that this is blasphemy for my actions while others think that this is a blessing in disguise.
+I know many might think that this is blasphemy for my actions while others think that this is a blessing in disguise.
 There are days when I like to think that yes I can do this but there are many other days when I just want to throw in the towel.

 Not every day is a Sunday.
 There is no deeper truth than this.
 I did not write that my accident took place on a Wednesday, but the randomness of all that meant it could well have been a Sunday.
 Funny, you might think, but to be able to sit here now and write this after going through what I had endured, perhaps, I should allow a corny moment or two.
 Chapter two was written about my accident and journey through the hospital.